 Valentine continually tinkered with new ideas to achieve business success.
 In addition to selling his diners fully equipped, it could also be bought gutted with only a few shelves for other purposes such as liquor stores and barbershops.

 But, his true success was the Valentine Lunch System.
 These eight-to-ten-seat diners could be operated by just one or two people.
 The little square-sided structures were designed to be easily moved on a flatbed railroad car.
 Inside, stools were placed around a counter.
 Some designs had pick-up windows.
 The catalogs reinforced the idea that an individual purchasing one of these diners could make a substantial living and that they could add additional units if they desired.
 Ordering the diner through a catalog, the struggling entrepreneur could buy the boxy little diner for just $5,000 with monthly installment payments of $40.00.
-Arriving complete with grill, counter and stools, the operation could be unloaded, set upon a concrete slab, and be operational within hours.
+Arriving complete with grill, counter, and stools, the operation could be unloaded, set upon a concrete slab, and be operational within hours.

 In an industry where nearly all major diner manufacturers were on the East Coast, Valentine soon became very successful as the diners were shipped all across the country, particularly to small towns, where they were sometimes the only restaurant available.

 Sadly, Arthur’s health began to fail as in 1951 just as Valentine Diners were becoming extremely successful.
 His involvement in the company thereafter diminished until his death in 1954.
 The business was sold to the Radcliff family in 1957 and continued to operate until August 1968.

 Many of these small diners continue to exist today all over the country.
 Here is a list of those we’ve found on Route 66: